 The Clean Air Act Title IV and Title V permits authorize Greenidge Generation to fire natural gas (with up to 19% biomass co-firing) to produce electricity in accordance with the requirements of these permits.
 These permits regulate air emissions associated with our operations and include all applicable Clean Air Act and New York State requirements.
-Greenidge Generation is also subject to the RGGI, which is a multi-state cap and trade program for carbon dioxide emissions that requires Greenidge Generation to purchase one RGGI allowance for every ton of CO2 emitted from the facility.
+Greenidge Generation is also subject to the RGGI, which is a multi-state cap and trade program for carbon dioxide emissions that requires Greenidge Generation to purchase one RGGI allowances for every ton of CO2 emitted from the facility.
 RGGI allowances are offered in quarterly auctions and are available from third parties.
 In 2019, New York State passed the Climate Leadership and Community Protection Act ("CLCPA"), which requires the NYSDEC and PSC to promulgate regulations and programs for the state to meet greenhouse gas emission reduction requirements and targets.
-NYSDEC and PSC have not fully implemented the CLCPA.
+NYSDEC and PSC to be a controlly implemented the CLCPA.

 In late June 2022, the NYSDEC announced its denial of the Title V air permit renewal for our New York Facility.
 We filed a notice with the NYSDEC on July 28, 2022 requesting a hearing on NYSDEC's decision.
 Having timely completed our application to renew our Title V air permit, we are permitted to operate uninterrupted under a State Administrative Procedures Act extension, in full compliance with our existing Title V Air Permit, until final resolution of the adjudicatory hearing process.
-On September 22, 2023, the Administrative Law Judge presiding over the hearing issued a ruling with respect to the status of the parties and the issues to be adjudicated in the hearing, granting party status with respect to four environmental groups and identifying three issues for adjudication: (1) whether there is justification for renewal of our Title V Air Permit notwithstanding its inconsistency with the greenhouse gas emissions limits; (2) whether there are proposed alternatives or greenhouse gas mitigation measures that would immediately lessen or eliminate the inconsistency or interference with greenhouse gas emissions goals at the time of permit issuance; and (3) whether renewal of our Title V Air Permit would disproportionately burden disadvantaged communities.
+On September 22, 2023, the Administrative Law Judge presiding over the hearing issued a ruling with respect to the status of the parties and the issues to be adjudicated in the hearing, granting party status with respect to four environmental groups and identifying three issues for adjudication: (1) whether there is justification for renewal of our Title V Air Permit not Title V Air Permit would immediately lessen or eliminate the inconsistency or interference with greenhouse gas emissions goals at the time of permit issuance; and (3) whether renewal of our Title V Air Permit would disproportionately burden disadvantaged communities.
 We timely submitted an interim appeal challenging such ruling with a motion to stay the broader appeals process while the interim appeal is being resolved.
 No further adjudicatory proceedings have been scheduled to date and we expect that the appeals process may take a number of years to fully resolve.